-When RV rentals are booked and paid for on rvrentals.com, owners automatically receive automobile liability coverage up to $1 million during the rental period.
-This policy covers physical damage to your RV due to covered accidents.
+When RV rentals are booked through Good Sam, owners automatically receive automobile liability coverage up to $1 million during the rental period.
+This policy covers physical damage to the exterior of your RV due to covered accidents.
+Any interior damage that occurs during a booking is not covered under the insurance and will be charged from the renter’s security deposit.
 Normal wear and tear, maintenance, personal affects, and mechanical issues are excluded.
-Renters select coverage during rental bookings but their choice will not affect the owner's protection.
+Renters select coverage during rental bookings, but their choice will not affect the owner's protection.

 Coverage begins during the rental period.
 The rental period is defined as the point when the keys are exchanged with the renter until it is returned to the owner’s control.